 We find that information on public debt in France and Italy clearly and significantly increases the expected euro-area debt-to-GDP ratio by about 13 percentage points.
-In addition, we find that the French and Italian debt treatments, which significantly increase debt expectations, also lead individuals to significantly increase the average inflation rate they expect over the next five to ten years.
+In addition, we find that these French and Italian debt treatments, lead individuals to significantly increase the inflation rate they expect on average over the next five to ten years.
 The impact is quantitatively small, about 8 basis points, implying a moderate 0.8 percent cumulative increase in prices over the next 10 years.
 This implies that, for the average household, while an increase in euro-area debt can be eroded by some additional inflation, most of that increase will be funded by fiscal resources.
 By contrast, the other treatments have small and mostly non-significant impacts on debt-to-GDP and inflation expectations.